anodicpassion/anodicpassion/README.md

 </h2>

 <h5 align="center">
+A Python programmer with experence in Computer Vision
+<br>Machine Learning and GUI Development.
-Hi there, this is Pratik Suhas Pawar a Python programmer with experence in Computer Vision and Machine Learning.
-Working on the Python package which will be soon released.
+<br>Working on the Python package which will be soon released.
 </h5>

 <h4 align="center">